-If you're looking for a new set of rules to live by for a happier life in 2019, then you've come to the right place!
+If you're looking for a new set of rules to live by for a happier life this year, then you've come to the right place!

 Here are some rules that you can use as inspiration to steer your life in the best direction possible.
-They might not all feel right for you, but I'm sure you'll find a couple that you can focus on in 2019.
+They might not all feel right for you, but I'm sure you'll find a couple that you can focus on.